stewart-lab/scRNAseq_downstream/README.md

     "ANNOT": "CellType_combined" # cell type annotation label },
 ```
+Outputs:
+* Object:
+    * seurat.obj_subset.rds: subsetted seurat object
+* Visualization:
+    * seurat_subset.pdf: umap1: of original with cell types, umap2: of subsetted cells expressing those genes identified in the config file, umap3: of sample types, umap4: of clusters, subsequent umaps: of gene expression from genes identified in config file
+* Other:
+    * sessionInfo.txt: package information
+    * config.json: config settings used

 ### Parse DE markers
 To get the list of all DE genes and their annotation from each cluster for a seurat object (based on the output of a single cell analysis).
 Need a directory with the KnownDE.markers* files and Top100DEgenes_* files.